bisectracky/bisectracky/README.md

 # About Me:
 I am first year MSCS student at New York University, Courant Institute of Mathematical Sciences.
 I am broadly interested in several topics, including Blockchain, Computer Music and Data-driven Recommender System.
-We are currently working on an NFT based Art socializing and trading game - Artiverse, which is estimated to be launched in South Korea and Japan around Christmas.
+We are currently working on an NFT based Art socializing and exchanging game - artiverse.fun.

-Aug 8, 2021
+Sep 21, 2021

 # Disclaimer (Please read before you fork/utilize my repo):